The Four Core Courses

 Contact Information

 Each campus has a University Core director who administers the program for that campus.
 Online and off-campus programs are also administered by a University Core director.
 These directors are responsible for enforcing Academic Regulations for the University Core program.
-The Core directors report, as a group, to the vice provost for academic and international affairs.
+The Core directors report, as a group, to the Associate Provost for Academic Affairs.

 • Florham Campus: Kiron Sharma, Professor, Mathematics and Computer Science